OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 January 2021.md

 ## Control System & Sociopolitical Manipulation

-- The **Deep State** is now in power via Biden and Harris, which will bring chaos due to fear of losing control.
 - Greed for power is a sickness; ruling elites are sabotaging themselves.
 - **Military intervention** will increase at all levels.
 - Trump was disliked by military leaders for not being a war monger.